oxidecomputer/renovate-config/README.md

 Any presets that you want to enable across all repos with Renovate enabled in Oxide's GitHub organization can be added to `default.json`.
 Avoid putting any rules directly in default, instead using separate preset files for a cleaner configuration.

+## Rust configuration

+By default, the Rust configuration does not automatically create branches (instead requiring users to manually approve dependencies in the dependency dashboard).

+To enable automatic branch creation, in your repository's `renovate.json`, extend from `local>oxidecomputer/renovate-config//rust/autocreate` _after_ extending from the global preset.
+This will enable:

+- Automatic branch creation for dependencies
+- Lockfile updates every Monday morning Pacific time

 ## Running post upgrade scripts

+To run post-upgrade scripts:

+1. Check in an executable script at the location `tools/renovate-post-upgrade.sh` in your repository.
+2. Ensure you're using self-hosted Renovate, and add your repository to the list in the [global config](runner/global.json).
+3. In your repository's `renovate.json`, extend from `local>oxidecomputer/renovate-config:post-upgrade`.

 ## More info

 To learn more about how to include these shared config files in your own Renovate setup see Renovate's [preset hosting](https://docs.Renovatebot.com/config-presets/#preset-hosting) documentation.

+## Future plans

+### Pinning GitHub Actions digests

+We may make it requirement very soon for GitHub Actions digests to be pinned to a hash.
+For now, extend from `helpers:pinGitHubActionDigests` to enable this behavior.

+If you have access to Oxide RFDs, see [RFD 434](https://rfd.shared.oxide.computer/rfd/0434) for more.

+### Automatic merges

+We currently do not perform any automatic merges of dependency PRs, but in the near future we might want to enable automerges for allowlisted crates on an opt-in basis.
+Instructions to do so will be added here.